-Before moving forward with this release plan template, your team and relevant stakeholders need to decide if your company is building products using the agile methodology.
-This agilerelease plan template is different from traditional
+Before moving forward with this release plan template, your team, the Scrum Master, and other relevant stakeholders need to decide if your company is building products using agile framework, Scrum framework, agile methodology, and workflow. .
+This agile release plan template is different from the traditional

 of software development.
 In the traditional model, there are tight dependencies between phases and deliverables.
-With an agile release plan, there is more flexibility for iteration and it generally leads to faster development of features.
+With an agile release plan, there is more flexibility for iteration, prioritization, and it generally leads to faster development of new features.

 What is a release plan template?